 How to Unblock a Shower Drain Without Chemicals

-If you’ve ever stepped into a shower only to realize that the water doesn’t drain and you’re frustrated, you’ll know how it is.
-This not only slows down your morning routine however, it can be more difficult to clean after you’re finished.
-Although chemical drain cleaners can be sometimes effective, they can also damage the pipes as well as harm the environment.
-The good news is there’s a lot of natural methods to clear a shower drain without using harsh chemical solutions.
+If you’ve ever stepped into a shower only to discover that the water isn’t draining it, you’re aware of how annoying it is.
+This not only slows the morning routine, however, it can be more difficult to clean when you’re done.
+Although chemical drain cleaners are occasionally effective, they can also damage your pipes and cause harm to the environment.
+The good news lies in the a lot of ways that you can unblock the shower drain without using harmful chemicals.

 Key Takeaways